How to translate a text using Translate

 folderId

-: Folder ID received before starting.texts
+: Folder ID you got before you started.texts

-: Text to translate as a list of strings.targetLanguageCode
+: Text to translate, as a list of strings.targetLanguageCode

 -